Realtime Experimental Audio Laboratory

 University of California, Irvine

-The REALab (Realtime Experimental Audio Laboratory) is a newly installed laboratory in the UCI Music and Media Building for research and creative work in the use of computers in live musical performance, including realtime audio processing, sound spatialization, networked performance, interactivity, and alternative computer-mediated instruments.
+The REALab (Realtime Experimental Audio Laboratory) is a laboratory in the UCI Music and Media Building for research and creative work in the use of computers in live musical performance, including realtime audio processing, sound spatialization, networked performance, interactivity, and alternative computer-mediated instruments.
 The REALab is affiliated with the Gassmann Electronic Music Studio in the UCI Claire Trevor School of the Arts, and is directed by Christopher Dobrian.

 Michael Zbyszynski and Christopher Dobrian